 Author, Boston Globe media writer, and Emerson College journalism professor, Johnny Diaz has carved out a niche in fiction based on his personal experiences as a professional, thirty-something, Cuban-American, gay man living in Boston ("one of the few but proud").
-His books include Boston Boys Club, Miami Manhunt and BeanTown Cubans
+His books include Boston Boys Club, Miami Manhunt and BeanTown Cubans.

 Just recently, Johnny Diaz was awarded an Outstanding Alumni award for the Literary Arts from Miami Dade College.